mynh001/Sale-Analysis_PowerBI/README.md

 The project aims to serve the Sale Department and Type of Analysis is Sale Strategy (Year-over-Year).

 ## 2. Dataset
 Contoso Sales is a standardized dataset provided by Power BI.
-The dataset includes over two million rows of sales data for the fictitious company, Contoso Inc.from 2007-2009
+The dataset includes over two million rows of sales data for the fictitious company, Contoso Inc.from 2007-2009.
+The dataset can be accessed via this link: https://drive.google.com/file/d/1bK6Wja9upg5E7VUEtSJoccVEvFxs16_a/view?usp=share_link